oVirt/ovirt-site/source/release/3.5.2/index.html.md

 # OVirt 3.5.2 Release Notes

-The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release candidate as of <date>, 2015.
+The oVirt Project is pleased to announce the availability of oVirt 3.5.2 release candidate as of February 27, 2015.

-<big>**Please wait for official announcement on mailing list before trying to install 3.5.2 RC**</big>

 oVirt is an open source alternative to VMware vSphere, and provides an awesome KVM management interface for multi-node virtualization.
 This release is available now for Fedora 20, Red Hat Enterprise Linux 6.6, CentOS 6.6, (or similar) and Red Hat Enterprise Linux 7, CentOS 7 (or similar).